 The Simbans PicassoTab 10 Inch Drawing Tablet and Stylus Pen is a budget drawing tablet that has both pros and cons.
 It comes with Autodesk Sketchbook and Artflow: Paint Draw Sketchbook installed but other drawing programs can be installed if they are compatible.
 It's a barebones tablet without a lot of extra features.
 As an example, mine only came with one wallpaper.
 Of course, any image can be downloaded and used as wallpaper.

-According to Simbans, the PicassoTab "has 1024 Levels of Pressure Sensitivity which will allow you to create different strokes" and palm rejection.
+According to Simbans, the PicassoTab is the "Best Gift for Beginner Graphic Artist."
+It "has 1024 Levels of Pressure Sensitivity which will allow you to create different strokes" and palm rejection.
 The great thing about this tablet is that it comes with a case and pen, so out of the box, it's ready to use.
 And "you may also download other pen-friendly apps for note-taking."

-Because the PicassoTab uses the Android Operation System (OS), you can also use it as a regular tablet.
+Because the PicassoTab uses the Android Operation System (OS), it can be used as a regular tablet.
 You can download apps from the Google Play Store, watch movies, send emails, and check social media.
 It doesn't have the best processor, so expect some latency, especially when watching videos.
 It comes with a 32GB disk drive and 2GB RAM.
 You can get additional space by adding a 128 GB micro-SD card.

 The current model uses the Android 9 Pie OS.
 According to Simbans, "games like Angry Bird, Minecraft, Sims, and Candy Crush all run smoothly on the tablet with exceptional sound quality."